Taking a holiday in North-Holland North? These are the local Corona regulations

 If it gets too crowded somewhere, for example in villages along the coast, the access roads may be closed and it may no longer be possible to travel to this location.

-If you do not comply with the corona regulations, you also risk a fine, for example if you do not maintain a distance of 1.5 metre from people outside your family.
+If you do not comply with the corona regulations, you also risk a fine, for example if you do not wear a fase mask in indoor public spaces or public transport.

-At various places in the Netherlands specific rules apply, for example at a campsite, in a restaurant or a museum.
+At various places in the Netherlands specific rules apply, for example at a campsite, hotel or shop.
 The current rules can be found here.
 Keep an eye on netherlandsandyou.nl to see if the situation and measures change.

 Hotels, holiday parks and campsites

 Many hotels, holiday parks and campsites have information on their websites about how they deal with the effects of the corona virus.
 Check this information before you leave so that you know what to expect.